310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 We're in your care today, Trickstar-senpais~!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori curious %}
-…’scuse me…
+…'scuse me…
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu worried %}
 Y-You have to properly greet them, Midori-kun!
 {% endbubble %}

 {% bubble Tetora %}
 So do you, Sengoku-kun!
-They’re gonna be leading us, so we gotta be polite.
+They’re gonna be guiding us, so we gotta be polite.
 Karate starts with a bow and ends with a bow! ♪
 {% endbubble %}

 {% bubble Midori %}
 Carrot-y?[^1] Wait, why're you suddenly acting as our leader, Tetora-kun?
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora surprised %}
 Wha—?
 Uhh, I thought you two were bad at stuff like this, sooo…?
+{% endbubble %}

+{% bubble Tetora %}
 If you wanna be the temporary leader, then feel free, Midori-kun~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori shocked %}
 No, no, no way, nooo way… You're just fine for it…

-Morisawa-senpai said something about how you should be the one to take that role whenever he's not around, didn’t he?
+Didn’t Morisawa-senpai say something about entrusting that role to you whenever he's not around…?
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora awkward %}
-Well he didn't actually really *say* it to me, but yeah…
+……Well, he didn't actually clearly *say* that to me, though…
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu curious %}
 Umm, guys… I don't see any of our Trickstar seniors here.
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora surprised2 %}
 Whaaa!?
 You're right!
 Did we get the meeting place wrong?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori worried %}
 Huh!?
 We already messed up?
 W-What do we do…?
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu thinking %}
 Hmm… I know Isara-dono and Yuuki-dono's phone numbers, so I will ask one of them.
 {% endbubble %}